Last week, I received a car key in my mailbox.

 - The price range you are looking in

 - The cost of your marketing

-Furthemore, having more of one metric and less of another is common.
-For example, if you send to a particularly targeted list (which we’ll talk about shortly) you may get only a 2% Response Rate to your ad, but you may close 30% of those calls.
-Other times, you may get a 25% Response Rate and only close .5% of the calls.
-For this reason, many people look at marketing, and direct mail in particular, as a game that needs to be beat.
+Furthermore, having more of one metric and less of another is common.
+For example, if you send to a particularly targeted list (which we’ll talk about shortly), you may get only a 2% response rate to your ad, but you may close 30% of those calls.
+Other times, you may get a 25% response rate and only close 0.5% of the calls.
+For this reason, many people look at marketing (and direct mail in particular) as a game that needs to be beat.
 It’s one of the things that makes wholesaling so fun!
 The goal, however, is to beat the game without spending all your money.

-In a recent BiggerPockets Blog post, Joy Gendusa, CEO of PostcardMania, said this:
+In a BiggerPockets Blog post, Joy Gendusa, CEO of PostcardMania, said this:

 “First, you have to get the idea that ‘marketing is persuasion’ out of your head.
 You aren’t convincing someone to buy from you.
 You are showing the recipient of your card why you are the best choice in your industry.
 You know they are already going to be interested in your products or services, because you are going to make sure of it by finding a mailing list filled with prospects who are HIGHLY likely to be looking for what you offer.”